 Table of Contents

 Is there more than one Camino de Santiago route?

 Yes, there are many Camino de Santiago routes across Europe.
 They start in different places and all finish in Santiago de Compostela except the Camino Finisterre which starts in Santiago.
-I’d highlight 7 most popular Camino routes: Camino Frances, Camino Portugues, Camino del Norte, Camino Primitivo, Camino Ingles, Camino Finisterre, and Via de la Plata.
+I’d highlight the 7 most popular Camino routes: Camino Frances, Camino Portugues, Camino del Norte, Camino Primitivo, Camino Ingles, Camino Finisterre, and Via de la Plata.
 All routes are different in length, landscape, popularity, and facilities.
 The Camino Frances is the most famous route walked by most pilgrims.
 It starts in St.Jeams Pied de Port in Frances.
-We have a detailed post on different routes of the Camino de Santiago where you can find a lot of information on each route.
+Besides the 7 mentioned Caminos there are many lesser-known Camino de Santiago routes with fewer people.

 This is probably one of the most FAQs that we get from our readers.
-Many people walk the French Way as the first Camino but it’s not necessarily the best option.
-First of all, because it gets very busy, public albergues are full, many people on the route especially the last 100 km.
-The French Camino is quite long (if you walk the whole way) – 820 km.
+Many people walk the French Camino as the first Camino but it’s not necessarily the best option.
+First of all, because it gets very busy, public albergues are full, and there are many people, especially on the last 100 km.
+The French route is quite long (if you walk the whole way) – 820 km.

 We’d recommend starting with the Portuguese Camino from Porto (flat, moderate distances, beautiful scenery, good infrastructure), the Camino Primitivo (if you’re a fit person, it’s quite short but there are many ups and downs), or the Camino Ingles (the shortest route, a good one just to get a taste of the Camino).
 Don’t get me wrong I’m not trying to convince you not to walk the Camino Frances or the Camino del Norte I just think there are other good options to consider.